dloconnor/networking-fundamentals/labs/01-meet-your-network/README.md

 - A terminal or command prompt

 ## Scenario
 Your laptop is connected to a network and can access the internet.
+You could be at home, a coffee shop or even the office.
 But what information does your computer actually need in order to communicate?

 In this lab, we are going to investigate the network configuration your computer is already using.

 ## Part 1 — Find Your Network Configuration

 ## Windows
-Open Command Prompt and run:
+Open Command Prompt and run/type:

 ipconfig /all